hyperledger-archives/fabric-sdk-rest/README.md

 ## Configuration
-For a simple configuration that works with `fabric-samples/fabcar` we have provided a `setup.sh` script.
+For a simple configuration that works with the _Fabcar_ sample network, we have provided a `setup.sh` script.
 See the [Sample configuration](#sample-configuration) section for more details.

 **These configuration details will change once support for FAB-5363 is implemented**